Check out the panels, workshops and podcasts scheduled for ClexaCon 2020 and check back for more as they are added over the coming weeks!

 You’ve Written a Novel…Now What?

 Got a manuscript that’s finished and not sure what to do with it?
 This workshop is here to help!
-We’ll go through the next steps, marketing plans, and other activities to get your book out into the world and noticed by your target audience.
+We have experience in self-publishing and traditional publishing, and we’ll walk you through the next steps for both paths.
+You’ll also complete activities that will prepare you for getting your book to your target audience.
+Come work with us!

 Panelists: Gabrielle Magabilin, Zett Stai, Lindsey Duncan, Jove